- Coach and Assist Coach Volunteer Registration and Forms

 - Every coach and assistant coach must possess the Safe Haven certification, Concussion Awareness certification, and the appropriate age-related soccer coaching qualification.
 See the web site for the class and clinic schedule.

 - NOTE: No coach or assistant coach may attend a practice or game without Safe Haven certification and CDC Concussion Awareness Certification.

-- Study coaching books, videos, soccer web sites - great for ideas
+- Study coaching books, videos, soccer web sites - great for ideas on practices.

 Know the Laws of the Game

 - AYSO follows FIFA laws with a small number of minor modifications.
 Division U5, U6 and U8 play under simplified laws available online under the Referee menu, with each division noted in the menu.